chris-sean/esg/README.md

 `esg go . errors InvalidPhone '%v is not a valid phone number.' phone`

-*If you want to use `StatusCode` function which returns a http response code.
-Default code is 500.*
+*If you want to use `StatusCode` function which returns a http response code which is 500 by default.*

-*You may want to use `-sc` argument to specify a http status code.*
+*You need to use `-sc` argument to specify a http status code.*

 `esg go -sc 400 . errors InvalidPhone '%v is not a valid phone number.' phone`